JEE Counselling Logo

 EWS79.4381.3273.61

 Note: Cut-off percentiles are for qualifying JEE Advanced.
-Admission to NITs/IIITs requires higher scores.
+Admission to NITs/IIITs requires substantially better ranks depending on branch, quota, and category.

 Conclusion

-Use our College Predictor and Rank Predictor tools to plan your journey to your dream college!
+Use our College Predictor and Rank Predictor tools to plan your next step with better clarity.

 Tags:JEE 2026Exam GuidePreparation TipsExam StrategyStudy Material